-The City of Port Phillip does not have a municipal charge as combined with the introduction of fixed waste charge we believe it would represent too great a rates distirbution shift to ratepayers who have a lower ability pay.
+The City of Port Phillip does not have a municipal charge as combined with fixed waste charge we believe it would represent too great a rates distirbution shift to ratepayers who have a lower ability pay.

 The City of Port Phillip will not implement a municipal charge, given the introduction of a fixed waste charge.